erwbgy/puppet-activemq/README.md

 *jolokia_address*: The address that the jolokia HTTP service listens on.
 Default: 'localhost'

+*jolokia_cron*: Whether or not to install cron jobs to run the Jolokia JMX monitoring scripts every minute writing to local log files.
+Default: 'true'

 *jolokia_port*: The port that the jolokia HTTP service listens on.
 Default:
 '8778'